matveynator/chicha-timekeeper-v2/README.md

     	PostgreSQL DB user. (default "postgres")
   -proxy string
     	Proxy incoming data to another chicha collector.
 For example: -proxy '10.9.8.7:4000'.
+  -race-type string
+    	Valid race calculation variants are: 'delayed-start' or 'mass-start'.
+1. 'mass-start': start time is not taken into account as everybody starts at the same time, the first gate passage is equal to the short lap, positions are counted based on the minimum time to complete maximum number of laps/stages/gates including the short lap.
+2. 'delayed-start': start time is taken into account as everyone starts with some time delay, the first gate passage (short lap) is equal to the start time, positions are counted based on the minimum time to complete maximum number of laps/stages/gates excluding short lap. (default "mass-start")
   -timeout duration
     	Set race timeout duration.
 After this time if nobody passes the finish line the race will be stopped.
 Valid time units are: 's' (second), 'm' (minute), 'h' (hour). (default 2m0s)
   -timezone string